 For each voltage measurement read from a value register, 16 readings have actually been made internally and the results averaged before being placed into the value register.
-If the user wants to speed up conversion, setting Bit 4 of Configuration Register 2 (Reg.
+There may be an instance where you would like to speed up conversions.
+Setting Bit 4 of Configuration Register 2 (Reg.
 0x73) turns averaging off.
-This effectively gives a reading 16 times faster (711 μ s), but the reading may be noisier.
+This effectively gives a reading 16 times faster (711 μs), but the reading may be noisier.

-Bypass Voltage Input Attenuator
+Bypass Voltage Input Attenuators

-Setting Bit 5 of Configuration Register 2 (Reg.
-0x73) removes the attenuation circuitry from the 2.5 V input.
-This allows the user to directly connect external sensors or to rescale the analog voltage measurement inputs for other applications.
+Setting Bit 5 of Configuration Register 2 (Reg 0x73) removes the attenuation circuitry from the 2.5 V, V{CCP} , V{CC} , 5 V, and 12 V inputs.
+This allows the user to directly connect external sensors or rescale the analog voltage measurement inputs for other applications.
 The input range of the ADC without the attenuators is 0 V to 2.25 V.